devsecopsgirl/internship-appsecco/docs/deployment.md

       with:
         ref: ${{ github.event.client_payload.sha }}
 ```
-After this I add all other steps in `Workflow 2` for deployment of application.
+After this, I add all other steps in `Workflow 2` for deployment of application.

 ## YAML file for deployment